christocdas0/reactVideoPlayer/README.md

 # Main Features of this App.
 1.)
 Topbar :(Simply showing Title and one icon)

 2.)
 Search Bar :
+        === Main Features ===
+            ✅ Search/Filter
-        we can search/filter videos based in video title eg : if we search cake then we will get videos related to cake. eg : if we search english then we will get videos related to english.
+                eg : if we search cake then we will get videos related to cake. eg : if we search english then we will get videos related to english.

 3.)
-Video Play Section : Playing videos based on user selection.
+Video Player Component : Playing videos based on user selection.
+        === Main Features ===
+            ✅ Play/Pause toggle.
+            ✅ Seek functionality.
+            ✅ Timer displaying current playback time and duration.
+            ✅ Autoplay.
+            ✅ Speed selector for playback speed adjustment.
-        Controlls,
+            ✅ Controlls,
-        Sound adjustment,
-        seekTiming,
-        fullscreen mode
+            ✅ fullscreen mode
+            ✅ Settings

 4.)
-PlayList Section : Showing Videos List,
+Playlist Component : Showing Videos List.
-        Video Image, Video Title, Video Viwes, uploaded and who uploaded.
-5.) if we click the Image in the particular video Play list, then that video will play in the video play section.
-6.) we can drag and drop/ re-order the playlist.
-7.)
+        === Main Features ===
+            ✅ Allow users to reorder videos in the playlist ✅ Clicking on a video in the playlist should load and play that video in the video player. (click the playlist item image.)

+5.)
+Additional Features.
+            ✅ FullScren Mode
+            ✅ volume control
+            ✅ search/filter functionality
+            ✅ Fully responsive (Mobile, tab, lap and large devices.)
+            ✅ Continue playing from where users left-off

+6.)
+React State Management:
+            ✅ UseState, UseContext

+# Tech Stack :
+            ✅ React.js
+            ✅ Styled components (for style)